-(a) Provided, that the Recipient is not in default under the terms of this Agreement, the Chief Executive Officer of the Commission, may extend the terms of the Agreement for a period, not to exceed ninety (90) days, on the same payment schedule, terms and conditions, in effect on the date that the Agreement would otherwise have terminated, including the option period, if any.
+(a) Provided, that the Recipient is not in default under the terms of this Agreement, the Chief Executive Officer of the Commission, may extend the terms of the Agreement for a period, not to exceed ninety (90) days, on the same payment schedule, terms and conditions, in effect on the date that the Agreement would otherwise have terminated, including the

+1 HHI-19-07 option period, if any.
 The option to extend the Agreement shall be at the Commission's discretion only, and may not be exercised by the Recipient.
 This ninety (90) day extension provision is in addition to options, if any, referenced in Attachment 102.

-- (b) The Agreement may not be extended for an aggregate period of more than ninety (90) days, but may be exercised in multiple "Notices of Extension", of not less than seven (7) days in duration, for each such notice.
-The Agreement may be extended by the Commission by delivery of a Notice of Extension in writing to the Recipient and that the stated terms and conditions of the Agreement shall be adhered to by the Recipient and the Commission during the term of the extension. - (c) Nothing contained herein, however, shall require the Commission to exercise any option to extend the Agreement.
-During the extension of the Agreement, the Recipient shall provide the Commission with additional certificates of insurance, if necessary, covering the term(s) of the extension. - (d) A Notice of Extension may be served by the Commission upon the Recipient not earlier than sixty (60) days before the original termination date of the Agreement and not later than eighty-three (83) days after the original termination date of the Agreement.
-Nothing contained herein shall be construed as granting the Recipient a right to compel the Chief Executive Officer of the Commission to exercise the option to extend the Agreement. - (e) The Commission and Housing Authority of the City of San Diego ("Authority") hereby delegate the authority to the Chief Executive Officer of the Commission to pay compensation to Recipient, during the option period, on a pro rata basis, for any extension period, based upon the contract rate in effect on the date of the exercise of the extension. - (f) All contracts which are approved by the Commission and/or Authority and include options for renewal may be renewed by the Chief Executive Officer or his/her designee at the previously stated terms for renewal.
+(b) The Agreement may not be extended for an aggregate period of more than ninety (90) days, but may be exercised in multiple "Notices of Extension", of not less than seven (7) days in duration, for each such notice.
+The Agreement may be extended by the Commission by delivery of a Notice of Extension in writing to the Recipient and that the stated terms and conditions of the Agreement shall be adhered to by the Recipient and the Commission during the term of the extension.

+(c) Nothing contained herein, however, shall require the Commission to exercise any option to extend the Agreement.
+During the extension of the Agreement, the Recipient shall provide the Commission with additional certificates of insurance, if necessary, covering the term(s) of the extension.

+(d) A Notice of Extension may be served by the Commission upon the Recipient not earlier than sixty (60) days before the original termination date of the Agreement and not later than eighty-three (83) days after the original termination date of the Agreement.
+Nothing contained herein shall be construed as granting the Recipient a right to compel the Chief Executive Officer of the Commission to exercise the option to extend the Agreement.

+(e) The Commission and Housing Authority of the City of San Diego ("Authority") hereby delegate the authority to the Chief Executive Officer of the Commission to pay compensation to Recipient, during the option period, on a pro rata basis, for any extension period, based upon the contract rate in effect on the date of the exercise of the extension.

+(f) All contracts which are approved by the Commission and/or Authority and include options for renewal may be renewed by the Chief Executive Officer or his/her designee at the previously stated terms for renewal.
 The Chief Executive Officer's authority to execute the option for renewal includes authorization to execute the required documents, identify appropriate funding source and authorize payment of funds for the continuation of services identified in the Scope of Services.

-Option(s) to ex ytand if a w islara contained in Attachment 102 Option(s) to ex xtena, 11 ai 1v.
-1s/are contained ir i Attachment 102
+Option(s) to extend, if any, is/are contained in Attachment 102.